opensearch-project/opensearch-jvector/docs/user_guide.md

 To combine vector similarity search with traditional text search, OpenSearch provides a dedicated [Hybrid Search](https://opensearch.org/docs/latest/search-plugins/hybrid-search/) plugin.
 It properly normalizes and combines scores from different query types.

-**Note:** The Hybrid Search plugin currently has tight integration with the official k-NN plugin and does not support `opensearch-jvector` at the moment.
+**Note:** The `neural-search` plugin currently has tight integration with the official k-NN plugin and does not support `opensearch-jvector` at the moment.
 There are ongoing efforts to address this gap.

 #### Nested Field Search